TRAILSIDE ZOO

 - click to see a video of the Bear Mountain Bridge and the Hudson River

-- click to see trail photos from this backpacking trip to the Bear Mountain Bridge: April 26, 2023
+- click to see photos from this hiking trip to the Bear Mountain Bridge: April 26, 2023

-- click to view a trip report for this hike at Bear Mountain State Park: April 26, 2023 (password required)
+- click for a trip report of this walk through Bear Mountain State Park: April 26, 2023 (password required)

-- click for a Bear Mountain State Park map, New York & New Jersey trail map
+- click for a park map of Bear Mountain State Park,

-- click for more hikes at Bear Mountain State Park
+- click for a trail map of hikes in Bear Mountain State Park

-- click to view an overview map of the entire Appalachian Trail
+- click for a map of the entire Appalachian Trail

-- click to get the Appalachian Trail Data Book
+- click for a summary of the 2000+ mile Appalachian Trail

-- click to see some other recommended books, videos and games about the Appalachian Trail
+- click for recommended books, videos and games about the Appalachian Trail